hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 * **[Use pythonic indexing](https://code.kx.com/pykx/1.6/user-guide/fundamentals/indexing.html)**

 > *"Accessing data from q objects such as lists or tables from Python can be done with indexing similar to what you can use in numpy or pandas.
-This has made my job much easier."*
+This has made my job much easier."* - Jesús Lambda

 ```python